Coronary Artery Bypass Graft Surgery: How to Prepare

 The day of your surgery

 Plan to arrive several hours before your CABG surgery begins.
 Several more tests and administrative tasks must be done before you are ready for surgery.
-For more information, see the topic Coronary Artery Bypass Graft Surgery: What to Expect When You Arrive at the Hospital.
+For more information, see the topic Coronary Artery Bypass Surgery: When You Arrive at the Hospital.

 What to think about